 She also advises credit unions to select an employee to serve as the point person for communicating with the CO-OP Shared Branching network services team.

 “Your credit union disaster recovery plan should be dynamic, and should evolve along with your growth and advancement,” she said.
 “Training employees, deploying the right technologies and keeping procedures in regulatory compliance will serve your interests well and ensure that members can regain full access to your products and services as quickly as possible.”

-The post Disaster Recovery: A Survival Guide for Credit Unions appeared first on Insight Vault.
+The original article Disaster Recovery: A Survival Guide for Credit Unions can be found on Insight Vault.